Andreas12321/Est-Cert-Final/README.md

 The dependencies necessary to run the code are listed in the file requirements.txt.

-To run the code input the desired network, dataset and method to apply to the file runme.py.
+To run the code specify the desired network, dataset and method to apply to the file runme.py.
 See the following example:
 ```
 python runme.py --network=vgg16 --dataset=mnist --method=baseline
 ```